giltly/giltly/README.md

 As [Tim Dailey] describes:

-> The overriding design goal for giltly is to be process IDS alerts on windows in a simple to use and easy to install package.
+> The overriding design goal for giltly is to quickly process IDS alerts on windows with a simple to use, easy to install, and visually modern package.

 Version
 ----